Japanese Kombucha: Umami-Rich Kombu Seaweed Tea

-Unlike the Kombucha, also known as tea mushroom or tea fungus, that is consumed in countries other than Japan, Japanese “Kombu-Cha (昆布茶, こんぶ茶: literally Kombu Tea)” is a seaweed tea made from powdered kombu or kelp seaweed.
+Unlike the one known as tea mushroom or tea fungus, Japanese kombucha (昆布茶, こんぶ茶: kombu tea)” is a seaweed tea made from powdered kombu or kelp.

-The Kombucha that has been a long time favorite in Japan is not sweet at all, but lightly salted and packed with umami ingredients from the seaweed kombu that is often used in Japanese cuisine to make soup stock or dashi.
+The kombucha loved in Japan is not sweet at all.
+The tea is lightly salted and packed with umami from the seaweed kombu that is often used in Japanese cuisine to make soup stock or dashi.

-The Japanese kelp tea, Kombucha is usually drunk hot, as an afternoon tea or during a meal, but it can also be served cold.
+Japanese kombucha tea is usually drunk hot as an afternoon tea or during a meal.
+But you can also serve it cold.

-The preparation is very straightforward; put half a teaspoon (about 2 grams) of the base seaweed powder in a cup and pour 100 ml of boiling water or cold water.
-Stir well and ready to drink.
+The preparation is straightforward; put half a teaspoon (about 2 grams) of the base powder in a cup and pour 100 ml of boiling or cold water.
+Stir well, and it’s ready to drink.

-By the way, the base seaweed particles contain 1.2 g of salt equivalents per 2 grams.
+By the way, the seaweed particles contain 1.2 g salt equivalents per 2 grams.

-- Cut your favorite vegetable (e.g: cucumber, carrot, Chinese cabbage, cabbage, or the like) into easy-to-eat bite-size pieces
+- Cut vegetables, like cucumber, carrot, Chinese cabbage, or cabbage, into bite-size pieces.

-- Put the vegetable (100g), the base powder of Japanese Kombucha (1 tablespoon), and some red chili pepper together in a zip lock bag and rub the vegetable lightly
+- Put the vegetable pieces (100 g), kelp tea powder (1 tablespoon), and some red chili peppers together in a zip lock bag and rub them lightly.

-- Force the air out of the bag and let it rest for about half an hour
+- Let the bag rest for about half an hour in the fridge.

-- Remove the water and serve the pickles on a plate
+- Then, drain the exudate and serve the pickled vegetables on a plate.